-Issue: Metrics must provide evidence of compliance with standards, laws, and regulations
+Issue 8: Metrics do not always validate compliance with standards, laws, and regulations

 The world is moving toward increased standards and regulatory requirements that include performance (such as maximum allowable levels of emissions), reporting and disclosure (such as reporting climate risk impacts and mitigation plans for investors), and assurance (such as standards for sustainability audits) requirements.
-To be enforceable, such standards need to rely on quality metrics.19
+To be enforceable, such standards need to rely on quality metrics.10

 The development of robust standards is only meaningful if they are widely implemented, and this requires that the necessary metrics and underlying data for compliance be available and reliable.
 Currently, much of what gets reported are estimates, and reliable data is lacking.
-Considerable effort will be needed to ensure that metrics and measurement methods keep pace with the standards under development, with a goal of harmonizing terminology, definitions, and metrics used to enhance consistency and understandability of reported results.
+The precarious working conditions underpinning data labeling systems at the heart of Al developments should also be considered.
+Considerable effort will be needed so that metrics and measurement methods can keep pace with the standards under development, with a goal of harmonizing terminology, definitions, and metrics used to enhance consistency and understandability of reported results.
 This will require significant multidisciplinary collaboration among standard setters, those responsible for disclosures, and those responsible for measuring the factors and reported elements as well as auditors, rating organizations, consultants, and other market players.